UW-Madison Google Workspace - Getting Started with Gemini

 - Assist with language learning by providing translations, explanations of grammar rules, and opportunities for practice.

-Gemini AI features
+Gemini features and usage limits

 Access and usage limits are subject to change without notice.